 Procedure.

-Step 001: Discovery at the MCP-IPE The MCP Client contacts the MCP-IPE without a PAT to trigger discovery and obtains a reference to OAuth PRM that identifies the canonical resource identifier and the Authorization Server candidates.
+Step 001: Discovery at the MCP-IPE The MCP Client contacts the MCP-IPE without a PAT to trigger discovery and obtains a reference to OAuth Protected Resource Metadata (PRM; described in the RFC 9728 [i.8]) that identifies the canonical resource identifier and the Authorization Server candidates.
 Alternatively, the MCP Client retrieves PRM from the MCP-IPE’s well-known endpoint.
 When discovery is triggered by a HTTP authentication challenge, the reference is carried in the WWW-Authenticate header as a resource_metadata parameter.

 Step 002a: Authorization Server metadata retrieval The MCP Client retrieves Authorization Server Metadata (issuer, authorization_endpoint, token_endpoint, jwks_uri, and relevant capabilities) from the selected Authorization Server and caches the issuer and endpoints.
 When multiple Authorization Servers are advertised, the MCP Client selects one according to local policy and caches the selection.
 This metadata is used to locate the authorization and token endpoints, and to obtain the JWKS for signature verification.

-Step 002b: Authorization request with Proof Key for Code Exchange (PKCE) The MCP Client initiates an Authorization Code request with PKCE through the User-Agent to the Authorization Server, including a resource indicator that identifies the MCP-IPE as the intended recipient.
+Step 002b: Authorization request with Proof Key for Code Exchange (PKCE; described in the RFC 7636 [i.9]) The MCP Client initiates an Authorization Code request with PKCE through the User-Agent to the Authorization Server, including a resource indicator that identifies the MCP-IPE as the intended recipient.
 PKCE is used to prevent authorization-code interception for public clients (e.g., browser) by verifying a code_verifier that corresponds to the previously supplied code_challenge.
 On success, the Authorization Server returns an authorization code to the MCP Client.

 Step 002c: Token request and issuance The MCP Client exchanges the authorization code at the token endpoint with the code_verifier and the same target designation.
 The issued PAT includes an audience (aud) that identifies the MCP-IPE as the intended recipient.
-The Authorization Server issues a short-lived PAT (and, if applicable, a refresh token) for use with the MCP-IPE, and returns the token(s) to the MCP Client.
+The Authorization Server creates required resources (e.g., AE for each MCP Client, corresponding ACPs, and flexContainer that contains detailed issuance information including permissions) and issues a short-lived PAT (and, if applicable, a refresh token) for use with the MCP-IPE, and returns the token(s) to the MCP Client.

+The flexContainer contains the following attributes: JWT registered claims (e.g., iat, exp, nbf, iss, aud, sub, jti), oneM2M-specific claims (e.g., onem2m_aeid), and detailed permissions that represent which resources are accessible for the AE-ID corresponding to the PAT and which operations on those resources are permitted.
+The permitted operations may differ for each resource.
+The permissions claim of the PAT contains the resource identifier of this flexContainer, and the MCP-IPE can use this value to retrieve and verify the effective permissions, so as not to expose the oneM2M resource structure at PAT.

 Step 003: Obtain and maintain verification material The MCP-IPE resolves Authorization Server metadata and obtains the current JWKS referenced by jwks_uri prior to validating any PAT; keys are cached by kid and refreshed on expiry or on key mismatch.